-Chris Hudson & Associates has a team of highly experienced fatigued driver accident attorneys who are ready to fight for you.
+Chris Hudson Law Group in Augusta, Georgia, has a team of highly experienced driver fatigue car accident lawyers who are ready to fight for you.
 Car accidents can be physically, financially, and emotionally devastating, and we are passionate about helping our clients recover from this difficult event.
 We work tirelessly and have the resources to carry out a full investigation into the accident.
 Our hard work consistently results in high-value settlements and verdicts, including many worth millions of dollars.

 You may be concerned that hiring a lawyer will be too expensive.
-With Chris Hudson & Associates, you don’t have to worry.
-We work on a contingency-fee basis, which means that we only get paid if you win your case.
-If you don’t win, then you don’t owe us any money at all.
+With Chris Hudson Law Group, you don’t have to worry.
+We work on a contingency-fee-basis, which means that we only get paid if you win your case.
+If we don’t win, then you don’t owe us any money at all.
 This allows you to access our legal services at zero financial risk.

 Driving while fatigued is comparable to driving while under the influence of drugs or alcohol.
 In the most serious scenarios, a driver can fall asleep at the wheel, which can cause severe and fatal accidents.
 However, simply being fatigued and drowsy can impact an individual’s ability to safely operate a vehicle.
 Drowsing driving can cause: